Kansas Jayhawks men's basketball: Coaches

 While officially only having had eight coaches in program history, the Jayhawks also had three interim coaches who are not considered an official part of the coaching history.
 In 1919, Karl Schlademan coached, and won, the first game of the season before relinquishing the coaching position to Allen in order to concentrate on his duties as head track coach.
 In 1947, Howard Engleman coached 14 games (going 8–6) after Allen was ordered to take a rest following the 13th game of the season.
 Engleman's record is not listed in this table as he was never officially a head coach at the university.
 Assistant coach Norm Roberts served as acting head coach for the beginning of the 2022–23 season while Bill Self served a 4-game suspension for alleged recruiting violations.
+He served as the acting head coach again for Kansas in the Big 12 and NCAA Tournaments while Bill Self was away from the team following a heart procedure.
+Each of these coaches have every one of their wins counted in their career records in the NCAA record books.
+The only exception is Roberts, who only has 4 wins early in the season counted, instead the 4 wins and 2 losses in the postseason; those 4 wins and 2 losses are counted in Self's career coaching record.